!pip install 'lamindb[jupyter]' torchvision lightning wandb

 return optimizer

-We saved the MNIST dataset in curation notebook and it now shows up in the artifact registry:
+We saved the MNIST dataset in curation notebook which now shows up in the Artifact registry:

-You can also see it on lamin.ai if you connected your instance.
+You can also find it on lamin.ai if you were connected your instance.

 Let’s get the dataset: